KangweiLIAO/CSI4107-Project/README.md

 **MAP and P@10**\

 ## Discussion
-The MAP and P@10 from **Doc2Vec** is not well so I search some resources online and have a conclusion.
+The MAP and P@10 from **Doc2Vec** is bad so I search some resources online and have a conclusion.
 The *inverted-index vocabulary* we used is removing all stop-words, so number of terms in each document is small.
 Actually, the average number of terms in each document is around 8.
 That might be the reason why **Doc2Vec** performs worse than **Word2Vec**.